Acoustic Treatment

 Rear and Front Walls

-The best place for absorption is the wall behind the speakers, as this accounts for about 80% of the required reduction in room reverberation time (RT).
+The ideal place for absorption is the wall behind the speakers, as this accounts for about 80% of the reduction needed in room reverberation time (RT).

-We recommend using melamine foam (e.g., BASF Basotect G+) or rockwool (e.g., Rockfeu REI, which is bi-density — place the low-density side facing outward) over a large portion of the wall, prioritizing exposed surfaces near corners.
+Use melamine foam (e.g., BASF Basotect G+) or rockwool (e.g., Rockfeu REI, bi-density — place the low-density side facing outward) over a large portion of the wall, prioritizing exposed surfaces near corners.

 The treatment should be substantial, at least 8–10 cm thick, covering at least 50% of the wall, focusing exclusively on absorption.